maet98/fileOrganizer/README.md

 ### Configuration
 The config file is config.json.
 The first key **"default"** is the directory where the deamon would be listening and moving the files and directories to their destination.

-To add a new type of file you have to put the file extencion as key and the directory where you want to put it as value.
+To add a new type of file you have to put the file extension as key and the directory where you want to put it as value.
 ```json
 {
     "pdf": "/Documents/pdf"